 The rotator cuff is a group of muscles and tendons surrounding the shoulder joint.
 Any overhead shots or serving would indeed give great stress to the area of the rotator cuff.

-- Symptoms include a dull shoulder discomfort that penetrates deeply.
+- A dull shoulder discomfort that penetrates deeply.

-- Weakness of the arm and possibly difficulty to sleep on the affected side.
+- Weakness of the arm and possibly difficulty sleeping on the affected side.

 - Try not to overplay with any sort of pain already being felt.